tonghuikang/blog/_posts/unpublished-ai-2025.md

 I think this is worthy of being GPT-5.
 I won't be surprised if this is called GPT-4m (m for multichannel) or GPT-4a (a for ambidextrous) or though.

+### Why don't we just directly standardize how function calling is done?

+In the minimal example of querying the weather, you need to spin up a script in parallel.
+There is this question - if why can't

+Not sure, I need to ask.